Menu

 If you have any questions or need assistance, please contact us by calling (507) 288-5567 or contact Megan Glasrud via email at megan.glasrud@wagnerlegalmn.com.

-You should store your Power of Attorney in a safe place and only share it when it is needed to be used.
+You should store your power of attorney in a safe place and only share it when it is needed to be used.

-Your agent does not have to sign your Power of Attorney until they need to use it.
+Your agent does not have to sign your power of attorney until they need to use it.

-You should inform others of the location of your health care directive and you can share copies with your family members, doctors and medical providers, and your health care agents.
+You should inform others of the location of your healthcare directive and you can share copies with your family members, doctors and medical providers, and your health care agents.

 In the State of Minnesota, there are only a few requirements to make a valid will: (1) You must be at least 18 years of age and of sound mind; (2) the will must be in writing and you must intend for the document to operate as your will; (3) the will must be signed by you (or by another person at your direction and in your presence); and (4) the will must be witnessed by at least two people over the age of 18 years of age, who must both sign the will.